jordibisbal/maybe-php/resources/documentation/Functions.md

-## lift(callable $callable): Either
+## lift(callable $callable): Maybe

-Returns a new function wrapped in an *Either*, on call the function parameters are also briefly lifted, if any of the parameters is *None* the lifted function will return *None* (unless any is *Failure*), if any of the parameters is *Failure* the lifted function will return *Failure*.
+Returns a new function wrapped in an *Maybe*, on call the function parameters are also briefly lifted, if any of the parameters is *None* the lifted function will return *None* (unless any is *Failure*), if any of the parameters is *Failure* the lifted function will return *Failure*.